RandomMetalhead/homebridge-teufel/README.md

 Homebridge should show your devices and one switch called "Virtual Zone".
 Currently I assume, that there is only one Zone playing music.
 Will work on that in the future.

+### Know Bugs
+- Switch-State "on" for Virtual-Zone not working
+- Switching one device off turns the Virtual-Zone off, too

 ### Features
 Currently, only play/pause are supported.